canonical/identity-platform-docs/DOCS/kratos-external-idp-integrator.md

 `kratos-external-idp-integrator` is a [Kubernetes charm](https://juju.is/docs/olm/charmed-operator) for [kratos-external-idp-integrator](https://github.com/canonical/kratos-external-idp-integrator).
-It is currently maintained as a part of the [`identity-platform` bundle](https://charmhub.io/identity-platform).
+It is currently maintained as a part of the [`identity-platform`](https://charmhub.io/topics/canonical-identity-platform).

 ## Project and community